turgay/turgay.github.io/_posts/2018-10-07-docker-run-gui-app.md

 layout:     post
 title:      Running GUI applications using Docker in Mac, Linux and Windows
 date:       2018-10-07 23:03:19
-summary:    How to run GUI applications on MacOs, Linux and Windows
+summary:    A short guide on how to run GUI applications on MacOs, Linux and Windows
 categories: docker
 ---

-Running GUI applications using Docker in Mac, Linux and Windows
+#Running GUI applications using Docker in Mac, Linux and Windows

 ## Running On MacOS

 Prerequisites:
- - Install XQuartz from https://www.xquartz.org.
-Installation of XQuartz will require restart your machine.
+ - Install XQuartz from https://www.xquartz.org Installation of XQuartz will require restart your machine.
  - Make sure xhost command is available after the installation
  - Configure XQuartz to `allow connections from network clients` from Preferences -> Security tab

+To run:
- 1- On your local machine, start XQuartz
+ - On your local machine, start XQuartz
- 2- Run `xhost + ${hostname}` after
+ - Run `xhost + ${hostname}` after
- 3- Set DISPLAY var in the container: `export DISPLAY=<IP>:0` 4- Run `xclock` in the container
+ - Set DISPLAY var in the container: `export DISPLAY=<IP>:0`
+ - Run `xclock` in the container to test the X11
+ - Now you can run your app with GUI

 ## Running On Linux
 Prerequisites:
  - Install XQuartz from https://www.xquartz.org/
  - Make sure xhost command is available after the installation

-To Run:
+To run:
- 1- On your local machine, start XQuartz
+ - On your local machine, start XQuartz
- 2- Run `xhost + ${hostname}` in the local machine
+ - Run `xhost + ${hostname}` in the local machine
- 3- Set DISPLAY var in the container: `export DISPLAY=<IP>:0.0` 4- Run `xclock` in the container
+ - Set DISPLAY var in the container: `export DISPLAY=<IP>:0.0`
+ - Run `xclock` in the container to test the X11
+ - Now you can run your app with GUI

 ## Running On Windows
 Prerequisites: